 How Australian travel cards work

 All Australian Transport Cards work more or less the same way.
 After purchasing the card, you can add money to it and use it on all city public transport services.
-You can top-up your card whenever you want, and there is no limitation with regards to money and time of use.
+You can top-up your card whenever you want, and there is no limitation concerning money and time of use.
 Usually, cards do not expire so that you can keep them for future city trips.

 The Go-Card for Brisbane and Gold Coast City Public Transport